Diversity quotas - a quick overview

 At Applied, we believe that by building a hiring process that removes bias, you can increase diversity without quotas, and without the caveats that come with them.

+Hiring for diversity doesn't have to stretch your budget.
 Since we know not everyone has the resources or bandwidth to completely transform your hiring, here are the some of the most impactful changes you can make towards a debiased process.

 Things like someone’s name, age, address and perceived ethnicity can all trigger biases that lead to candidates being discriminated against.